sarunaaa003/my-teacher/content/about.md

 I also like to thank Internet Archives and all the Youtube channels from where I was able to use their materials in my blog.

-ALso thank my dad for helping me through this process
+Also thank my dad for helping me through this process